Please review all information below thoroughly before proceeding to the submission form.

 Absolutely critical in the evaluation of a candidate is a positive determination of the candidate's character.
 Absence of good moral character is cause for disqualification.
 Candidates are considered to have good moral character unless evidence exists to suggest otherwise.

 Each element of a candidate's academic record is carefully evaluated by a service academy's admissions board.
-The elements evaluated include a complete high school record (and college record, when applicable), class standing, and either the SAT or ACT scores.
+The elements evaluated include a complete high school record (and college record, when applicable) and class standing.
 All strengths and weaknesses in a candidate's academic background are considered.

 Participation and achievement in organized athletics, student body and class government, clubs and class extracurricular activities, scouting, boys or girls state, and church or other community-related activities demonstrate evidence of leadership potential.
 Candidates who have found it necessary to work to provide family support are considered to have demonstrated desirable leadership potential.